saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 device.close()
 ```

-The only thing we changed is the value of the driver and running this in the interpretor would give the following:
+The only thing we changed is the value of the driver!!

+When we run this in the interpretor, we get the following:

 ```python
 bash-4.4$ python